JuliaPhylo/PhyloNetworks.jl/docs/src/man/dist_reroot.md

 net1 = readTopology(joinpath(dirname(pathof(PhyloNetworks)), "..","examples","net1.out"))
 ```

-## Robinson-Foulds and hardwired-cluster distance
+## Robinson-Foulds distance for trees

 Do the 2 trees `astraltree` and `net0` have the same topology, unrooted?
 We can calculate their Robinson-Foulds distance: